Even as other museums reopen, Smithsonian artifacts (and pandas) won’t be back on view for a while

 His top priority is the safety of staff and visitors, Bunch said.
-“We are always looking at the numbers and they are rising a little bit,” he said.
+“We are always looking at the numbers, and they are rising a little bit,” he said.

 The Smithsonian closed its buildings in November as cases began to spike in the region.
 When they are ready to reopen this spring, they will mimic last summer’s multiphased approach, Bunch said, with the National Zoo one of the first to come back.
 The phased reopening will be faster than last time, when it took two months to open eight sites.